Adiemus: Songs of Sanctuary

 Adiemus: Songs of Sanctuary is the first album by Welsh composer Karl Jenkins, recorded in 1994 and released the next year as part of the Adiemus project.
-The title track "Adiemus" was used first to the album's release in a 1994 Delta Air Lines television commercial (as well as related "Delta Air Lines" media around this time, including pre-departure videos aboard Delta flights).
+The title track "Adiemus" was used prior to the album's release in a 1994 Delta Air Lines television commercial (as well as related Delta Air Lines media around this time, including pre-departure videos aboard Delta flights).